King of Swamp Castle: Don't like her? What's wrong with her? She's beautiful! She's rich! She's got huge ...tracts of land!

 - Sex workers (escorts, strippers, and porn stars) often get breast augmentation because it's been proven that large-breasted women make more money in that line of work.

 - A stripper named Cynthia Hess a.k.a.
 Chesty Love once filed augmentation surgery that left her with a 56FF bust as a business expense on her taxes.
 When the IRS disagreed, she took the matter to court and defended herself by saying that the surgery was to help bring in better tips.
-She won the case, establishing legal precedent that Buxom IS Better - at least, for those in that line of business.
+She won the case after she become the rare person to fulfill all three prongs of the rule for a business deduction.
+She showed that 1) the breast enhancement (H cup) was too big for non business/personal use, 2) that they only had a business use.
+She showed that she had to wear a specially made bra and spent her non working hours in bed or sitting because they caused pain, and 3) she had the implants removed after she finished her career as a stripper.

 - There has been at least one published research paper showing that female lawyers with small breasts are less likely to win cases than their larger breasted counterparts.

-- Linse Kessler, she's famous for having the biggest breasts in the whole of Denmark.
+- Linse Kessler is famous for having the biggest breasts in the whole of Denmark.
 And she's so proud of them that she often tells people that "big boobs are the best".
 She even founded strip clubs to embrace this trope further.

 - This is actually averted in real life in some cases.
 A study showed that men don't always prefer larger breasts to smaller breasts if the large breasted women had a high waist-to-hip ratio because it either made her look pregnant or matronly.

-- Ariel Winter's breast reduction (to ease her physical discomfort, and stop TMZ from oogling over them) did not go down well with some of her male fans, to put it politely - even though she's still... well, you know.
+- Ariel Winter's breast reduction (to ease her physical discomfort, and stop TMZ from ogling over them) did not go down well with some of her male fans, to put it politely— even though she's still... well, you know.
 That said, she did confess she didn't want to go completely flat.

 - In 1999, Pamela Anderson had her breast implants removed because she was tired of her reputation for being "all boobs, no brains."
 But a few years later, she decided she missed having big boobs and got new implants that were even bigger than her old ones.